-Apple is gradually moving the entire Mac range over to high-resolution Retina displays, and these will look great for running your games.
+Apple has moved the majority of the Mac range over to high-resolution Retina displays, and these will look great for running your games.
 However, a Retina display needs a lot of power to drive all those pixels so, again, you need a GPU that can provide really good 3D performance.

 Getting a good hard drive or SSD

-One option to consider here is buying an external solid-state drive that you can connect to your Mac.
+One option to consider here is buying an external solid-state drive that you can connect to your Mac via Thunderbolt or USB 3.0.
 Many games can be installed on an external SSD drive, allowing them to load more quickly, while you leave all your other files on your Mac's slower internal hard drive.

 Which Mac model is best for gaming?